Vinatechvn/PickaxeConfigAssistant/readme.md

 ## Features
 * Helps to identify the best thread and block values for any given Nvidia GPU that supports XMrig.
-* PyXMRRigConfig runs XMRig for a short time to analyse the output from XMRig's log.
+* PCA runs XMRig for a short time to analyse the output from XMRig's log.
 * Generates a graph of the min, max, average and wattage draw from each thread/block settings.
 * Generates JSON data for the information gathered.
 * Fully automated benchmarking.